Lunavast/wp-tweets-pro/readme.txt

 Feature: dynamic scheduling - automatically set a schedule for Tweets
 Feature: parse links for shortening when entered free text.

+= 1.9.3 =

+* Add support for Twitter's alt attributes for images in Twitter cards
+* Separate settings for configuring WP Tweets PRO and for activating license key
+* Add link for easy renewals / account log-in

 = 1.9.2 =

 * Bug fix: issues with license activation handling.